DangerNoodleIteration/Iteration_Project/README.md

 ## Major Coding Win

-**Component logic:** Updating keyboard state for color feedback and resetting on a new level:
+**1. Component logic:** Updating keyboard state for color feedback and resetting on a new level:

 ```js
   useEffect(() => {